KTH/devops-course/contributions/feedback/tianning-yinanhu/README.md

 ## Description

-We would like to provide a feedback for the scientfic paper presentation The Seven Sins: Security Smells in Infrastructure as Code Scripts made by Peiyang Zheng and Florian Jerome Immig. ([#2552](https://github.com/KTH/devops-course/pull/2552))
+We provided a feedback for the scientfic paper presentation The Seven Sins: Security Smells in Infrastructure as Code Scripts made by Peiyang Zheng and Florian Jerome Immig. ([#2552](https://github.com/KTH/devops-course/pull/2552))

+The feedback is posted as a comment [here](https://github.com/KTH/devops-course/pull/2552#issuecomment-2386656661)